Traveling to Mexico With Your Dog: 2026 Entry Guide

 This post may contain affiliate links.
 Disclosure

 Mexico is one of the best countries in the world to travel with a dog.
-The culture is warm and dog-tolerant, outdoor dining is ubiquitous, the weather is excellent for most of the year, and crucially — Mexico has some of the most straightforward entry requirements for dogs of any international destination.
+The culture is warm and dog-tolerant, outdoor dining is everywhere, the weather suits most pets for much of the year, and entry requirements for dogs are among the most straightforward of any international destination.
 Unlike Japan, Australia, or the UK, which require months of advance preparation, Mexico requires only basic documentation that any responsible dog owner should already have.
-This guide covers everything from the paperwork to the best cities to visit.

-Entry Requirements: What You Actually Need
+Entry Requirements: What Mexico Actually Requires in 2026

 Let’s start with the most common question: what does Mexico require to bring a dog across the border?